shak/bankxplorers/content/english/faqs.md

 ---
 title: "FAQ"
-date: "2025-01-14"
+date: "2025-07-14"
 layout: "faqs"
 draft: false

-description: "💬 Quick Answers for Curious Minds"
+description: ""
 ---

 ### Q: Why should I join this workshop?

-Because it’s your chance to explore how money works in the real world through activities, games, and challenges designed just for students your age.
+It’s your chance to explore how money works in the real world through activities, games, and challenges designed just for students your age.

 ### Q: Isn’t this only useful for adults with jobs or bank accounts?